 - Instructions for copying and scanning are posted above each copier in the library.

-- Please visit the RSA Desk for assistance with printing and copying.
+- Please visit the Tech Commons desk for assistance with printing and copying.

 Group Study Rooms